localdevices/pyorc/docs/user-guide/cross_section/index.rst

 - the cross section coordinates can be interpreted in both real-world coordinates (i.e. as provided by you, measured in the field), but also as camera coordinates, i.e. through the camera configuration.
 - the cross section is made "smart" by enabling all sorts of geometric operations on the cross section.
-You can for instance see in the top-right figure, that the cross section is extended left and right so that you can better see the channel shape.
-Also in the top-left (camera view), you can see that same extension in brown colored polygon
+You can for instance see in the right figure, that the cross section is extended up- and downstream so that you can better see the channel shape.
 - with this "smart" cross section, we draw two polygon on a cross section point, extending left and right of the cross section.
 We can do this at any random point in the cross section.
-- we then extract pixel intensities, here from a grayscale image, and compare the intensity distribution functions.
+- we then extract pixel intensities within both polygons, here from a grayscale image, and compare their intensity distribution functions (PDF).
 - if the distributions are very similar, it is likely that left and right of the point in the cross section, we are looking at similar "stuff".
 We see that in the left-side below, where both polygons lie over water.
 - In the right-hand-side figure below, we see that the polygons are drawn at the opposite side, exactly at the water